Green textile: Reduction of Water Pollution

 The secondary treatment process is to utilize anaerobic bacteria, and microorganisms, on the surface of sewage waters.
 The role of this bacteria is to reduce the amount of sludge and the ability to produce methane gas.
-This is turn can be used as an alternative energy source.
+This in turn can be used as an alternative energy source.
 An additional advantage to this treatment is that phosphorus can be removed as well.